 The grommets we selected are from Dritz® Home.
-Although the red we used is a promotional color no longer readily available, there are a dozen other colors that would look just as great.
+Although the red we used is a promotional color no longer readily available, there are plenty of other colors that would look just as great.
 With our fabric combination, white, black or even pewter would be fun.

 Our caddy finishes at approximately 20” wide x 30” high with nine pockets that are approximately 6” x 6” – each with an expandable pleat.